uncomplexlearning/a-level/public/markdown/physics.md

 ### 2.2.4 Wave-particle duality

-- Light can behave as a particle (i.e. have the properties of a particle)
+#### Light can behave as a particle (i.e. have the properties of a particle)

 - photoelectric effect
   - EM radiation carry energy in discrete packets (photons)

-- Light can also behave as a wave
+#### Light can also behave as a wave

 - diffraction and intereference in Young's double-slit experiment
   > Wave theory suggests
   >
   > - any frequency of light will have photoelectric emission - but a threshold frequency exists
   > - the energy absorbed will gradually increase with each wave - but energy is absorbed instantaneously
   > - the kinetic energy of the emited electron will increase with intensity - but energy remains constant

-    >   <br>
-- Electrons can behave as a particle
+#### Electrons can behave as a particle

-- Electrons can also behave as a wave
+#### Electrons can also behave as a wave

 - electron diffraction
   - diffraction pattern is produced when an electron beam is directed at a thin graphite film
   - the material used to diffract electrons must have gaps similar in size to their de Broglie wavelength
     - so usually atomic lattices are used, e.g. graphite, which has a crystalline structure
   - diffraction pattern is a series of concentric rings
     - if electrons had particle behaviour, they would be distributed uniformly across the screen

 #### de Broglie wavelength